Renice-Owino/Renice-Owino/README.md

 ### Hi there 👋
 My name is Renice Owino I am a Fullstack Developer & a STEAM educator.
 - 😄 Pronouns: She/her.
-- 🔭 I’m currently focused in MERN
+- 🔭 I’m currently focusing on MERN
 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on any MERN project.
 - 📫 How to reach me: reniceo18@gmail.com